 Today is one of the holiest days of the Jewish year: Rosh HaShanah (Head of the Year)—the beginning of the Jewish year 5778.

 Since this holy day is considered a Sabbath, no work is done.
 All over Israel and around the world, the Jewish People are attending services in local synagogues.

 Biblically, this celebration is known as Yom Teruah (Feast of Trumpets).

-Last night as the holiday began, selichot (prayers for forgiveness) intensified; and this morning, the shofar (ram’s horn or trumpet) is being sounded about 100 times, depending upon the community’s tradition.
+Last night as the holiday began, selichot (prayers for forgiveness) intensified; and this morning, the shofar (ram’s horn or trumpet) was sounded about 100 times, depending upon the community’s tradition.

 It will continue to be sounded throughout this holiday season.